laravel/docs/queues.md

             return Cache::driver('redis');
         }
     }

+> {note} Laravel acquires this lock on the application-instance that dispatches the job.
+If another instance does the job-handling (i.e. in a docker-environment with multiple containers), you have to either use a shared cache or implement your own logic.

 > {tip} If you only need to limit the concurrent processing of a job, use the [`WithoutOverlapping`](/docs/{{version}}/queues#preventing-job-overlaps) job middleware instead.